mvcisback/LogicalLens/README.md

   alt="example time series" width=500px>
 </figure>

-We start by computing a course classification of the time series by projecting onto two random lines and then learning a Gaussian Mixture Model to find clusters.
+We start by computing a coarse classification of the time series by projecting onto two random lines and then learning a Gaussian Mixture Model to find clusters.